microsoft/atlas-design/site/src/components/accordion.md

 ### Open

-There is an option to have the accordion component load in the expanded state by adding the `open` attribute to one of the items.
+To load the accordion component in the expanded state by default, add the `open` attribute to the appropriate `<details>` element.

 ```html
 <details class="accordion" open>